RehanShariffSM25/RehanShariffSM/README.md

+##Question 1:
+By default are django signals executed synchronously or asynchronously?
+Please support your answer with a code snippet that conclusively proves your stance.
+The code does not need to be elegant and production ready, we just need to understand your logic.

 By default, Django signals are executed synchronously.
 This means that when a signal is sent, the connected receiver functions are executed immediately within the same thread, blocking the main execution until they are done.

 Here's a code snippet to demonstrate this: